Backgrounder on Nuclear Insurance and Disaster Relief

 Nuclear Insurance: Price-Anderson Act

-The Price-Anderson Act became law on September 2, 1957, to cover liability claims of members of the public for personal injury and property damage caused by a nuclear accident involving a commercial nuclear power plant.
+The Price-Anderson Act became law on Sept.
+2, 1957, to cover liability claims of members of the public for personal injury and property damage caused by a commercial nuclear power plant accident.
 The legislation helped encourage private investment in commercial nuclear power by placing a cap, or ceiling, on the total amount of liability each nuclear power plant licensee faced in the event of an accident.
-Over time, the “limit of liability” for a nuclear accident has increased the insurance pool to more than $12 billion.
+Over time, the "limit of liability" for a nuclear accident has increased the insurance pool to more than $13 billion.

-Currently, owners of nuclear power plants pay an annual premium for $375 million in private insurance for offsite liability coverage for each reactor site (not per reactor).
+Currently, owners of nuclear power plants pay an annual premium for $450 million in private insurance for offsite liability coverage for each reactor site (not per reactor).
 This primary, or first tier, insurance is supplemented by a second tier.
-In the event a nuclear accident causes damages in excess of $375 million, each licensee would be assessed a prorated share of the excess, up to $121.255 million per reactor.
-With 104 reactors currently in the insurance pool,i this secondary tier of funds contains about $12.6 billion.
-If 15 percent of these funds are expended, prioritization of the remaining amount would be left to a federal district court.
+In the event a nuclear accident causes damages in excess of $450 million, each licensee would be assessed a prorated share of the excess, up to $131.056 million per reactor.
+With 95 reactors currently in the insurance pool, i this secondary tier of funds contains about $12.9 billion.
+Payouts in excess of 15 percent of these funds require a prioritization plan approved by a federal district court.
+If the court determines that public liability may exceed the maximum amount of financial protection available from the primary and secondary tiers, each licensee would be assessed a pro rata share of this excess not to exceed 5 percent of the maximum deferred premium ($131.056 million); approximately $6.553 million per reactor.
 If the second tier is depleted, Congress is committed to determine whether additional disaster relief is required.

-The only insurance pool writing nuclear insurance, American Nuclear Insurers, is comprised of property-casualty insurance companies.
-The average annual premium for a single-unit reactor site is approximately $1.1 million.
+The only insurance pool writing nuclear insurance, American Nuclear Insurers, is comprised of property- casualty insurance and reinsurance companies.
+The average annual premium for a single-unit reactor site in 2022 is approximately $1 million.
 The premium for a second or third reactor at the same site is discounted to reflect a sharing of limits.
+The average site premium for 2022 is approximately $1.3 million.

-Insurance under Price-Anderson covers bodily injury, sickness, disease or resulting death, property damage and loss as well as reasonable living expenses for individuals evacuated.
-The Energy Policy Act of 2005 extended the Price-Anderson Act to December 31, 2025.
+Insurance under Price-Anderson covers bodily injury, sickness, disease or resulting death, property damage and loss, including reasonable living expenses for evacuated individuals.
+The Energy Policy Act of 2005 extended the Price-Anderson Act to Dec.
+31, 2025.

 Price-Anderson in Action